2017 CPBL All-Star vs NPB All-Star Series

 王柏融 (Wang Po-Jung) CPBL Stats

 *Bold = CPBL Record (For more daily CPBL stats visit my.cpblstats.com)

 The Future for Wang Po-Jung, CPBL, NPB, MLB?

-The 23-year-old super rookie mentioned several times in public that he would love to play in the oversea market if there’s an opportunity to do so.
-Ideally, he would like to go to NPB first then moving on to MLB at a later stage.
+The 23-year-old super rookie mentioned several times in public that he would love to play in the overseas market if there is an opportunity to do so.
+Ideally, he would like to go to the NPB first, then move to the MLB at a later stage.

-With Lamigo Monkeys boycotting the 2017 WBC Tournament.
-This exhibition games against Samurai Japan we will get to see Wang Po-Jung facing pitchers at the higher level.
-When asked which NPB pitchers Wang Po-Jung look forward to face in the upcoming exhibition games.
-Wang named Yomiuri Giants’ Tomoyuki Sugano (菅野智之) & Rakuten Golden Eagles’ Takahiro Norimoto (則本昂大).
+When asked which NPB pitchers he look forward to facing in the upcoming exhibition games, Wang named Yomiuri Giants’ Tomoyuki Sugano (菅野智之) and the Rakuten Golden Eagles’ Takahiro Norimoto (則本昂大).

 Update: Wang Po-Jung Proved He Can Hit NPB Elites